-In this week's video, Jesus transformed before his closest disciples.
+In this week's video, Jesus was the Good Shepherd.
 Click HERE for the video.

 Email Sign Up |